Angel in the Night: Release

 Basshunter's previous single, "All I Ever Wanted", was released on 29 June 2008.
 "Angel in the Night" was premiered on 14 July on his Now You're Gone – The Album.
 The song was added to Friday Floor Fillers which is part of Scott Mills radio show on BBC Radio 1 on 22 August 2008.
 On 17 September 2008, the song was upgraded to BBC Radio 1's A-List.
 The single "Angel in the Night" was released on 15 September 2008.
 Maxi single contains remixes from Ali Payami, Headhunters and Soulseekerz.
 "Russia Privjet (Hardlanger Remix)" is the next single and was released on 13 October 2008.

 Music video

 The music video for "Angel in the Night" was shot in Oslo and was directed by Alex Herron.
 The video follows on from the previous music video, "All I Ever Wanted".
-Left by ex-boyfriend Lucas, Ayal Lie is comforted by her new boyfriend Basshunter, who invites her to a street race.
+Left by ex-boyfriend Lucas, Aylar Lie is comforted by her new boyfriend Basshunter, who invites her to a street race.
 Marielle Mathiassen who previously appeared in music video for "Now You're Gone" play Lie's friend.
 The story continued in the next music video, "I Miss You".